Reckless Driving Texas

 Negligent Driving

 The difference between reckless driving and negligent driving is a matter of degree.
-The line that separates these two crimes is not always a clear one.
+The line that separates these two crimes is not always clear.
 However, the fee for negligent driving without appearing before a judge is $140.00, and the largest fine a judge can impose is $500.00.
 You can obtain three points on your driving record for negligent driving instead of the six that can be imposed for reckless driving.

 Distracted Driving